Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 }
 ```

-If the check was successful then `vkCreateInfo` should not ever return a
+If the check was successful then `vkCreateInstance` should not ever return a
 `VK_ERROR_LAYER_NOT_PRESENT` error, but you should run the program to make sure.

 ## Message callback